 If there’s one place we need more storage, it’s the kitchen.
 Read on for more options beyond the conventional overhead cabinets that will help you organise the kitchen better

 If there's one thing we are always craving for in the kitchen, it is extra storage.
 There never seems to be enough room for all our pots and pans or our delicate china.
 While we’re all for adding more storage, we’d much rather that it weren't an eye-sore.
 Overhead cabinets provide enough space but we’re not particular fans of them looming over our heads constantly.
-So, we went looking for some stylish, design-savvy options.
+So, we went looking for some stylish, design-savvy kitchen cabinet design options.
 Read on:

 This is the classic alternative to overhead cabinets.
 It involves installing wooden planks on the wall that act as a ledge on which you can keep things.
 These are visually light, easy to clean and make it easier to reach for those ingredients you frequently use.

 Another option to consider instead of overhead cabinets is mesh racks or wireframe stands.
 Apart from the ones readily available in the market, you can also get them custom-made to fit your kitchen alcoves.
 By including wheels underneath these, you can turn it into a handy trolley.

 Storing your pots and pans has never been easier.
 Suspending a pot rack over head with several hooks and rods to hang up your utensils is a clever idea.
 This means no more awkward bending or overstretching to reach that skillet.

 While utilising the space overhead and on the walls, don’t forget to use your floor space too.
 Ladder shelves are handy for organising jars, containers and towels.
 You can also keep your potted plants here to add a dash of freshness in your interiors.